Robust XVA: Robust XVA for Credit Swaps

 \begin{remark} For large portfolios, i.e., those referencing a high number $N$ of entities, this system of ODEs is computationally intractable.
 A solution to the ODE~\eqref{eq:g+-multi} would need to be obtained for each subset of $\{1, ..., N\}$, that is a total of $2^N$ solutions need to be computed.
-This system becomes tractable only if the reference entities have identical characteristics (spreads, loss rates and default intensities), and the default intensities depend only on the \textit{number} of occurred defaults, but not on the identity of the defaulted entities, i.e., $h_i^{\Qxx} = h_i^{\Qxx}(t, |J|), ~i=1, ..., N$.
+This system becomes tractable only if the reference entities have identical characteristics (spreads, loss rates and default intensities), and the default intensities depend only on the \textit{number} of occurred defaults, but not on the identity of the defaulted entities.
 In this case, the complexity grows linearly and it is required to compute $N$ ODE solutions.
-This assumption has been used to calibrate models of direct default contagion for pricing.
-For instance, \cite{FreyBackhaus04} split firms into groups, each defining a specific default risk profile.
-Because firms belonging to the same group are exchangeable, they naturally consider the above parameterization for the default intensity of each firm in the portfolio.
 The dependence structure between ODEs has similar characteristics to that arising in a binomial tree.
-Computations on a non-recombining tree are generally prohibitively expensive, and thus recombining trees are usually used. \end{remark}
+Computations on a non-recombining tree are generally prohibitively expensive, and thus recombining trees are usually used.